Messiah Name Meaning: Origin and Significance

 Judaism

 In Judaism, the term Messiah refers to a future king from the Davidic line who will be anointed with holy anointing oil.
-This king is expected to deliver Israel from foreign bondage and restore the glories of its golden age.
+This king is expected to deliver Israel from foreign bondage & restore the glories of its golden age.
 The Messiah in Judaism is not considered to be God or a pre-existent divine Son of God, but a human leader who will represent God.
-The concept of Messiah in Judaism emphasizes the importance of the coming of the Messiah in the future and the restoration of Israel.
+The concept of Messiah in Judaism emphasizes the importance of the coming of the Messiah in the future & the restoration of Israel.

 Islam